MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

  * [Delete the affected partition](#to-delete-a-partition) (or partitions) and retry to upload the .csv file that caused the schema violation.
 After deleting the affected partitions, the admin can retry the HR upload, which should succeed this time.

    > [!Note]
-   > Violations and errors can occur only in user-created partitions.
+   > Violations and schema errors can occur only in user-created partitions.
 Uploading HR data cannot affect the definition of Global partition.

 ### To delete a partition

 1. Open the Workplace Analytics **Home** page.
 If prompted, enter your Microsoft credentials.
 2. Open the **Settings** page and select **Access control**.
-3. In the **Partition-based access control** area, locate a partition whose schema was violated, and then select **Delete** (the trash-can icon):
+3. In the **Partition-based access control** area, locate the partition that you want to delete, and then select **Delete** (the trash-can icon) in that partition's row:

     ![Admin settings](../images/wpa/setup/access-control-page-2.png)